-What Happens at Your Arraignment: A Plain-English Guide to Your First Court Date
+What Happens at Arraignment — First Court Date Guide

 You have a court date.
 It might be called an arraignment, a first appearance, or a preliminary hearing depending on your state.
 Whatever it's called, you're terrified.